 The writer continues giving background information about Stephen and other people that is important to understanding the story.

-there arose some people ...
-Asia.
-These people were debating with Stephen the synagogue of the Freedmen, of the Cyrenians and Alexandrians, and some from Cilicia and Asia
+The word "arose" is an idiom that represents beginning to act.
+These people the synagogue of the Freedmen, of the Cyrenians and Alexandrians, and some from Cilicia and Asia